 How to work with them

-To work with them, you can start by writing a guest post for them on their blog.
+Start by writing a guest post for them on their blog.
 You can ask to be mentioned in one of their posts or sponsor a post on the influencer’s blog and provide images of products for them to share.

 4) Social media influencers